beyondgrep/ack2/dev/forkfuls.md

-# Old joke
+# Forkfuls

-How do you eat an elephant?
+An old joke: How do you eat an elephant?
 One forkful at a time.

 * Write a glossary
     * Many terms thrown around, need to understand them all
     * "filetype"
     * "resource"
+    * "rule"
 * Filetype detection
 * ackrc finding
     * Define the rules in exact English.